 Is the word, “Messiah” too difficult for us?
 Is the word Mashiach too specific or intense for us to grasp?
-Why was the word Mashiach transliterated/translated throughout the Greek translations from Messiah to kristos / Christ?
+Why was the word Mashiach transliterated/translated throughout the Greek works of Scripture from Messiah to kristos / Christ?

 Personally, I have difficulty dealing with words that were originally presented in Hebrew, and which were (and are) then incorrectly transliterated into the Greek, through some mix of other cultures and/or languages, and then incorrectly translated again from whatever language into English.
 In the case of this particular word, the Hebrew title ascribed to YEHOSHUA (in English), should be Messiah.
 It must be Messiah!

-We already know that a great many things were done before, and during the assembly of our Bibles, either by the High Priests and Scribes of Yehudah, or by the Septuagint when they translated the old Hebrew writings into Greek.
-Many things were done to appease, not offend, and going back further – many things were done even to protect the Exalted Name.
+We already know that a great many things were done before and during the assembly of our Bibles, either by the High Priests and Scribes of Yehudah (Judah), or by the Septuagint when they translated the old Hebrew writings into Greek.
+Many things were done to appease, or not offend, and going back further – many things were done even to protect the Exalted Name.

-It is not the intent of The Exalted Name Bible™ to point fingers or lay blame upon anybody, or any group of people, for whatever translation errors might exist within the Holy Scriptures.
-Our goal with this work is simply to make straight the way of our Master!
+It is not the intent of The Exalted Name Bible™ to point fingers or lay blame upon anybody, or any group of people, for whatever human translation errors might exist within the Holy Scriptures.
+Our goal with this work is simply to make straight the way to our Master!

-The fact of His title though, (and it must be repeatedly pointed out that “Christ” or “Messiah” is just that, a title – or even better – a position of responsibility, and not an actual name), is that the correct interpretation should be Mashiach (MA-SHE-AHH), and that word is properly used throughout The Exalted Name Bible™ whenever it is connected to His Name.
-When I discuss the Messiah, without a connection to His Name, I will use that word alone.
-He is: YEHOSHUA HA MASHIACH… (YEH-hO-SHU-AH HA MA SHE AH)… Or simply, Messiah.
+The fact of His title though, (and it must be repeatedly pointed out that “Christ” or “Messiah” is just that, a title – or even better – a position of responsibility, and not an actual name), is that the correct interpretation should be Mashiach (MA-SHE-AHH), and it is that word which you will find properly used throughout The Exalted Name Bible™ whenever it is connected to His Name.